mjl-/vijs/readme.txt

 - Plenty of vi/vim keys haven't been implemented yet.
 People typically use a subset of all the many vi/vim key bindings.
 Please submit a PR for commands you're missing and want.
 Keep the code maintainable.
 - Custom regexp search.
-Search only works with * and n/N at the moment.
+Search only works with */# and n/N at the moment.
 Need an additional input element to type the search regexp.
 - Ed(it) mode, in additional input element below textarea (only for textareas).
 - There is no replace mode (not sure if worth it).
 - Repeat doesn't always work nicely with commands on visual selections.
-- Implement some move commands more precisely, also dependent on mode.
+- Implement some motion commands more precisely, also dependent on mode.
 - Chrome/chromium add-on, if feasible.
 - Package up vi.js to a decent registry (jsr?) for use with npm.
 - Wait for someone to explain how everyone else gets vi editing in their browsers...